-Poet, editor, journalist, creative writer and photographer, with a recent poetry collection, Exile on a Grid Road (Thistledown Press).
-For more information, or to discuss workshops, readings or writing consultations, please contact me.
+Poet, editor, journalist, creative writer and photographer; poetry collection, Exile on a Grid Road (Thistledown Press).

 If you’ve read my other blogs, you’ll know I have passion for Prairie wildflowers and birds.
 Spring is the time for new sightings of both: the birds are migrating north, and the Prairie Crocuses — one of our first flowers — are blooming again on our hillsides.

 (Yes, we have hills in this part of Saskatchewan; they fall down the sides of our glacier-scrubbed valleys, instead of going up from the flat land, they way they do in other parts of the world.)

 I often wish I knew more about our flora and fauna; I get frequent requests for identifications, and would love to be more helpful!
 But my interest stems from a love of photography — and an enjoyment of rambling outdoors.